Solod-S/Solod-S-tg-web-app-react-megabite-front/README.md

 ## Technologies Used

 - React: A JavaScript library used for building the user interface of the web application.
-- react-router-dom: Enables navigation and routing within the application, allowing users to switch between different views.
+- React-router-dom: Enables navigation and routing within the application, allowing users to switch between different views.
 - Redux: A state management library that helps manage the application's global state.
-- react-redux: Connects the Redux store to the React application and provides access to state and actions.
+- React-redux: Connects the Redux store to the React application and provides access to state and actions.
-- redux-persist: Allows the application's state to be persisted and rehydrated across page reloads.
+- Redux-persist: Allows the application's state to be persisted and rehydrated across page reloads.
-- axios: A library for making HTTP requests to fetch data from the server or external APIs.
+- Axios: A library for making HTTP requests to fetch data from the server or external APIs.
-- styled-components: Enables the creation of styled components using tagged template literals in JavaScript.
+- Styled-components: Enables the creation of styled components using tagged template literals in JavaScript.
-- styled-system: A utility library for creating consistent and responsive design systems.
+- Styled-system: A utility library for creating consistent and responsive design systems.
-- react-image-gallery: A component used to display a gallery of images, likely showcasing products and promotions.
+- React-image-gallery: A component used to display a gallery of images, likely showcasing products and promotions.
+- Swiper: A touch-enabled slider library for creating image carousels, sliders, and interactive content.
-- react-icons: Provides a collection of icons for use in the user interface.
+- React-icons: Provides a collection of icons for use in the user interface.
-- react-loader-spinner: Displays a loading spinner, enhancing user experience during data fetching.
+- React-loader-spinner: Displays a loading spinner, enhancing user experience during data fetching.
-- react-modal: Creates modal dialogs for displaying additional content or forms.
+- React-modal: Creates modal dialogs for displaying additional content or forms.
+- SheetDB: Used as an Excel table-based database for storing and processing data in this application.

 ![MegaBot Demo](/src//images/about/tg2-min.jpg)